ZhuMai/RKSeg/readme.md

 nnUNet_train 2d RKSegRTrainerV2_noDeepSupervision_150epochs 4 0
 ```

 This article and repository are used for semantic segmentation.
 If you are interested in image classification, you can refer to [RKCNN](https://github.com/ZhuMai/RKCNN).
-In addition, there is follow-up work on semantic segmentation, [RKSeg+](https://github.com/ZhuMai/RKSegPlus).
+In addition, there is a follow-up work on semantic segmentation, [RKSeg+](https://github.com/ZhuMai/RKSegPlus).